nathalianascimento/CV.md/README.md

   * Leader Consulting at the Junior Enterprise Company during graduate
   * Financial Director of the Junior Enterprise Federation of Brasilia during one year
   * Volunteer work at the NGO [Sonhar Acordado](http://sonharacordado.org.br/) during three years, coordinator during six months
-  * Director of the Economics Academic Center: 2014
+  * Director of the Economics Academic Center of students (at university of Brasilia): 2014